 So he hurried and came down and received him joyfully.
 And when they saw it, they all grumbled, "He has gone in to be the guest of a man who is a sinner."
 And Zacchaeus stood and said to the Lord, "Behold, Lord, the half of my goods I give to the poor.
 And if I have defrauded anyone of anything, I restore it fourfold."
 And Jesus said to him, "Today salvation has come to this house, since he also is a son of Abraham.
 For the Son of Man came to seek and to save the lost."—Luke 19:6-10

 We are forever affected by relationships.
 Men desire them and want them.
 Such was the case with Zacchaeus.
 While ignored and isolated from relationships because of his much-hated occupation, this did not mean that he necessarily wanted his life to be this way.
-Many feel trapped by the situations of life and perceive there is no way out of their present circumstance.
-Such are men who are homeless, culturally oppressed, or those who feel branded by the failings of their past.
+Many feel trapped by life situations and perceive there is no way out of their present circumstance.
+Such are homeless, culturally oppressed men or those who feel branded by the failings of their past.

-This week we are focusing on the discipline of brotherhood.
+DO THIS: This week, we are focusing on the discipline of brotherhood.

 Your Call To Act (C.T.A.) today is: